ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 The system then confirms on successful approval.

 1. In case of authentication failure, the supervisor can try again by providing the same or different biometric.
 1. The packet status will change only when supervisor completes authentication.
-Else the packet status will revert to its original status.
+Else, the packet status will revert to its original status.
 1. The packets, which are approved or rejected followed by successful authentication are removed from the ‘Pending Approval’ list.
 1. The approved and rejected packets are placed in the upload location on the client and will be sent to server during the next upload.

 #### B. Supervisor can inform individuals to 'Re-register'
-When the Registration Processor finds some error in the packet such as registration failure (incorrect or duplicate demographic and biometric information), then Registration Processor marks that packet as Re-register and notifies the Registration client.
-Which in further, a supervisor informs an individual to re-register.
+When the Registration Processor finds an error in the packet such as registration failure (incorrect or duplicate demographic and biometric information), the status of the packet is marked as Re-register.
+After receiving a status as Re-register, a supervisor then informs an individual to re-visit the registration center to re-register the application.
 Refer below for the process:

 1. A supervisor can view the packets whose status has been received from the processor as ‘Re-register’.
 1. The system displays the list of registration IDs that have been flagged as ‘re-register’ during packet status sync from the processor.
 1. The supervisor can see the registration details (the acknowledgement slip) for registration ID\s
 1. Supervisor informs the individual by phone, email, physical mail, or physical visit to re-register.
 This is an offline process.
 1. Supervisor also records it in the system that he has ‘Informed’ the individual
-   * If unable to contact the individual, Supervisor records it as ‘Can’t inform'.
+   * If unable to contact the individual, the supervisor records it as ‘Can’t inform'.
-6. The supervisor then ‘Authenticates by providing biometric data -fingerprint, Iris, or face.
-Further, select the specific finger or iris being provided.
+6. The supervisor then authenticates by providing biometric data -fingerprint, Iris, or face.
+Further, selects the specific finger or iris being provided.
 1. The supervisor authenticates with locally stored biometric and with the results.
    * On successful authentication, the actioned packets are removed from the ‘-Re-register’ list.
-   * On unsuccessful authentication, the user can retry his authentication with the same or a different biometric
+   * On unsuccessful authentication, the user can retry their authentication with the same or a different biometric

 #### C. Authenticated registrations report (WIP)
 The system allows the supervisor to view a report of approved registrations for the past 15 days.